akbstrings/fingenttest/README.md

 e) Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.

-f) Run php artisan key:generate
+f) Run "php artisan key:generate"

-g) Run php artisan serve
+g) Run "php artisan serve" to run the project on browser

 ## DB SQL FILE in root folder - fingenttest.sql